Cat organ: Modern citations and reconstructions

 In Herbet Rosendorfer's short story "The Career of Florenzo Waldweibel-Hostelli" (1970), the ormizellic cat organ (with 72 tied-up cats, arranged according to voice or better meow pitch) is mentioned.

 Michael Betancourt compares the sampling of cats' meows used in Jingle Cats' albums, Meowy Christmas (1993) and Here Comes Santa Claws (1994), to the cat organ, in that both require cats, but diminish each performer's importance.

-Kircher notes that the instrument can be used to reduce the melancholy of princes by moving them to laughter, almost exactly the situation that occurred in 2010 when King Charles was greatly amused by a performance of the tune "Over the Rainbow" on an instrument recreated using squeaky toy cats by Henry Dagg for a garden party held at Clarence House supporting Charles's Start initiative for sustainable living.
+Kircher notes that the instrument can be used to reduce the melancholy of princes by moving them to laughter, almost exactly the situation that occurred in 2010 when the then Prince of Wales was greatly amused by a performance of the tune "Over the Rainbow" on an instrument recreated using squeaky toy cats by Henry Dagg for a garden party held at Clarence House supporting Charles's Start initiative for sustainable living.

 Terry Gilliam's 1988 film The Adventures of Baron Munchausen features a scene with a similar organ that uses human prisoners instead of cats.

+Monty Python's Flying Circus, season 1 episode 2, features a man playing a mouse organ that relies on a similar scheme.

-In 2009, The People's Republic of Animation, a professional animation studio, released an animation titled The Cat Piano.
+In 2009, the Australian animation studio The People's Republic of Animation, released a short titled The Cat Piano.
 This work tells the tale of a city of cats whose musicians are kidnapped by a human in order to make a cat piano.
-This short film has received several awards, as well as nominations for awards.
-The academy announced that it was shortlisted for an Oscar for Best Animated Short.
-However, it was not nominated.